-Bolstering your friends is easy — you readily see their worth, light, and influence.
+Bolstering your friends is easy — you see their worth, light, and influence so easily.

 Bolstering yourself seems to be much harder — especially if you suffer from any number of possible mental disorders, including but not limited to: